jedypod/open-display-transform/README.md

 Currently available as a Nuke node.
 Resolve DCTL is planned once the design is in a less experimental stage.

+**ALPHA SOFTWARE** - be warned that this software is highly experimental, and is being actively tested and developed.
+It is highly recommended that you do not use it for production use in the creation of images.

 ## Design Goals

 - **Simple** - Simplicity of design